eka-care/eka-js-sdk/README.md

 };
 ```

+**What you need to handle:** both calls are no-ops when no recording is active.
+Read `is_paused` for the actual state rather than assuming the call took effect.

 ### Step 5: End Recording

 Stops the microphone, flushes pending audio, waits for all uploads, and ends the session on the server (triggers processing).